 Construction has started on works to reduce flood risk to properties in the upper and mid Heathcote area.

 Modelling results showed that additional storage areas in the upper catchment would have a positive impact in reducing flood risk above Colombo Street.
-The first stage of works were completed June 2016 with two smaller flood detention basins constructed at Eastman Wetlands.
+The first stage of works were completed in June 2016, with two smaller flood detention basins constructed at Eastman Wetlands.
 These were active and worked well during the rain events in the first half of 2017.

-The next stage of the works is the construction of four more large storage basins, which when working together will hold back water during flood events and release this after the storm has passed.
+The next stage of works is the construction of four more large storage basins, which when working together will hold back water during flood events and release it after the storm has passed.
 These storage areas are Wigram East Retention Basin, Cashmere-Worsley Valley, a wetland facility at Curletts Road and further storage in Eastman Wetlands on Sparks Road.

-Construction has also started on the Wigram East Retention Basin, which is being combined with the construction of the Ngai Puna Wai Sports Hub for costs savings on both projects.
+Construction has also started on the Wigram East Retention Basin, which is being combined with the construction of the Ngai Puna Wai Sports Hub for cost savings on both projects.
 Detailed design of the Cashmere-Worsley Valley storage project is due to commence in July 2017.
 The other two basins will be designed in late 2017.

-Additional storage in these areas will not primarily reduce flood risk in the upper and mid-Heathcote.
+Additional storage in these areas will primarily reduce flood risk in the upper and mid-Heathcote.
 Due to the tidal influence in the lower reaches other floodplain management options will still be required to reduce flood risk in the lower Heathcote.

 A new stormwater basin will improve water quality in Curletts Stream and the Ōpāwaho/Heathcote River, and reduce flood risk to properties around the lower and mid Ōpāwaho/Heathcote.